On-site kitchen inspection

 Most DMV restaurant spaces change hands as second-generation kitchens.
 The hood is already in place, the suppression system has a tag on it, and there's a grease trap somewhere.
 On the surface it looks turnkey.
 Underneath — old fan bearings, an out-of-cycle suppression tag, a grease line never jetted, an MUA unit two sizes too small, an exhaust duct that hasn't passed a fire-marshal walk-through in three years.

-The 12-point Qwick audit
+The 12-point Qwick inspection

 Every commercial kitchen system, on the same checklist